alertby/i18n-central-storage/README.md

 # ![result](media/kibana_translations.png)

-You can have you own i18-n or i18n-2 with followen configuration for example:
+You can have your own i18-n or i18n-2 with followen configuration for example:

 ```js
 var locales = ['ru', 'en'];